post-hero-img

 Faceted search uses product or content features as criteria for a website visitor to refine their search results.
 Your user will get specific and relevant options to filter their result page.
 This makes faceted search an easy and practical way to search for products or pages.

-what is faceted search: an example ebay faceted search
+What is faceted search: An Example Ebay faceted search

 Here is an example of a faceted filter: A user is looking for an iPhone on eBay.
 What eBay offers is a logical filter with different facet types.
 The visitor can choose which storage capacity they want, which iPhone model and which color they prefer.
 Faceting makes it easier for the customer to find exactly the phone they were looking for.